cklukas/TakeoutDates/README.md

 ## Mac OS

-The app is currently configured to run on Mac OS.
-It uses the Foundation framework to manage Finder Tags.
+The app has only been tested on Mac OS.
+It should work on other platforms, but the Finder Tag features will not be available.
-For building on Linux or Windows, adjustments may be needed (e.g., the `.mm` file extension may need to be changed to `.cpp`).

-Once I test the app under Linux and Windows, I will update the project to be tested for cross-platform compatibility.

 ## Features